Fire and rescue services

 Before you travel:

-Skiing outside of prepared skiing areas (off-piste) is dangerous.
+Skiing outside of prepared skiing areas (off-piste) is dangerous and may void your insurance.
 Stick to marked slopes and trails.

 Hiking or mountain climbing without appropriate footwear (hiking boots) is dangerous.
 Stick to marked trails.

-For avalanche updates in English, register with the:
+For avalanche updates in English, register with the following:

 Register with the Global Disaster Alert and Coordination System to receive alerts on major disasters.